-The diagnostic tool will display a code only if codes are present in the vehicle's computer memory.
+The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
 If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
 Press the M button to return to the Main Menu.

-- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the diagnostic tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK D button again. - 4.
-When the last retrieved DTC has been displayed and the DTC button is pressed, the diagnostic tool returns to the "Priority" code. - To view additional enhanced DTCs, repeat steps 1 through 4, above. - To exit the enhanced mode, press the M button to return to the Main Menu.
-Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Global OBD, then press the ENTER (→) button to return to the Global OBD2 mode.
+- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - 4.
+When the last retrieved DTC has been displayed and the DTC button is pressed, the Scan Tool returns to the "Priority" code. - To view additional enhanced DTCs, repeat steps 1 through 4, above.